Tbruno25/pytest-timestamps/README.md

 # pytest-timestamps

-A simple plugin to view the timestamps for each test.
+A simple plugin to view the timestamps in-line with each test.

 ## Installation